Scholars Enlightened Engaged Disrupting Structures

 - Commit to attend and engage in all pre-conference program activities.

-- The format of this program, whether in-person or virtual, will match the format of the conference.
+- Generally, the format of this program, whether in-person or virtual, will match the conference format.

-- Register for and attend the 2021 annual NASSS conference.
+- Register for and attend the 2023 annual NASSS conference in New Orleans.

-- Submit an unpublished piece of scholarly writing (e.g. manuscript for journal or book chapter, dissertation chapter, grant proposal, policy document) that you will workshop with two others junior scholars and one senior scholar mentor.
+- Submit an unpublished piece of scholarly writing (e.g. manuscript for a journal or book chapter, dissertation chapter, grant proposal, policy document) that you will workshop with two other junior scholars and one senior scholar mentor.

 - Provide critical, constructive feedback on two other junior scholars’ writing.